-The favorable climate in Lisbon allows you to spend time outdoors all year round.
+The favourable climate in Lisbon allows you to spend time outdoors all year round.
 This means that you can cultivate interests such as surfing or sailing at the beach in Estoril or Cascais, 30 minutes away by train, or hiking at Monsanto Forest Park, where you can get a spectacular panoramic view of the city.
 For another viewpoint over Lisbon, take the ferry to Cacilhas district, on the other side of the Tagus river, or take a cruise through the same river to see Lisbon from a different perspective.

 Lisbon is a small city with a large cultural offer.
 Festivals and events happen all the time, but there is also a strong café and restaurant culture.
 For example, the Pastéis de Belém bakery is a mandatory stop for newcomers.
 Opened in 1834, they are specialists in baking the world-famous pastéis de Belén - warm, creamy tarts with puff pastry made according to a secret recipe.
-If you are into food experiences, we also recommend going to the Time Out Market Lisboa, with more than 40 spaces where you can taste the different flavors of the city.
-And, if you have some energy left after dinner, really close to this market you can find Pink Street, the place to go if you want to experience Lisbon’s nightlife together with Bairro Alto.
+If you are into food experiences, we recommend going to the Time Out Market Lisboa, with more than 40 spaces where you can taste the different flavours of the city.
+And, if you have some energy left after dinner, really close to this market, you can find Pink Street, the place to go if you want to experience Lisbon’s nightlife together with Bairro Alto.

 If you enjoy pottering around flea markets, you can go to Feira da Ladra.
 There’s a bit of everything there, from socks and vintage clothes to second-hand books.
 Furthermore, The Mercado de Alvalade Norte is a daily farmer market where you can buy food directly from the local producers, especially fish and freshly-made bread.